 - Understand the current demographic and socioeconomic makeup of the student population and past demographic trends.

-- Place special programs in schools that are geographically the closest to the students who need to access the programs, while taking facility capacities into consideration.
+- Place special programs in schools that are geographically closest to the students who need to access the programs, while taking facility capacities into consideration.

-Client: Central Valley School District
+Client: Edmonds School District